 Additionally, WiFi devices are perfect for collecting behavioral data like customer movement, purchase preferences, etc. This data can later be used to create customer loyalty programs and re-target the previous consumers.

-Proximity apps are often used to communicate with the customer, once they have signed in for a free WiFi.
+Proximity apps are often used to communicate with the customer, once they have signed in for free WiFi.
 The router determines their position within the store and their proximity to different sections in the store.
 The information is then used to send relevant and personalized greetings or promotional offers.

 Near-field communication (NFC) works by establishing a connection between two devices- a nearby smartphone and an NFC tag.
 This happens when the two devices are within 4 cm of each other.